tonjetj/tonjetj/README.md

 I enjoy building accessible, responsive, clean and inclusive websites/products and exploring new technologies to expand my skills.

 ## About Me
-- 🔭 Currently learning how to use Jest and Cypress for e2e testing

-If you'd like to check out some of my projects, head over to my [Portfolio Website](https://tonjetj.github.io/portfolio-ca/).
+- 🛠️ Currently updating my portfolio

 ## Skills